newsletteremailproductai

 Content: draw from what Figgy already saved

-That mirrors how many teams actually work: one research or social thread becomes the spine of the email, instead of duplicating effort.
+That mirrors how many teams actually work: one research or social thread becomes the spine of the email instead of rebuilding the idea from zero.

 Draft, review, then send a real test